qiyubio/sequencing-tricks/README.md

 bar_code_filter.py
 ----------------------------------------------------------------------------------------------------------------------------
-#This code is designed for experimentist working through biowulf (NIH HPC) to download and automatically align samples.
+#This code is designed for experimentist working through biowulf (NIH HPC) to automatically download sra file (SRRXXXXX) and align them to mouse genome using STAR.

 download_sample_and_alignment_PE.py
 ----------------------------------------------------------------------------------------------------------------------------